TagnumElite/VectorBot/docs/faq.rst

 Questions regarding cogs.utils.parser.Parser

-Why does some of the Server[Members/Roles/Channels] have blank perms or confs
+Why does some of the Guild[Members/Roles/GuildChannels] have blank perms or confs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-That is to do with config and permission handleing for each server separately.
+That is to do with config and permission handleing for each guild separately.